When was the last time you visited a company’s website and didn’t see at least ONE form?

-The HubSpot 3 platform allows for much more control over form functions.
-Forms are a powerful way to understand and qualify leads and pass them along to your sales team.
-Here are some ways to use forms and the data collected from these forms:
+As noted, forms are a powerful way to understand and qualify leads and pass them along to your sales team.
+Your marketing team can also use them to understand contacts better and improve nurturing campaigns.
+We outlined a few examples you’ve possibly seen in the past.
+Here are some additional ways to use forms as well as the data collected from them:

-- Collect new information from returning visitors – avoid asking for their name and email more than once.
+- Collect new information from new and returning visitors – avoid asking for their name and email more than once.

-- Build extensive profiles of users by collecting, segmenting, and organizing contact information over a series of forms using the HubSpot Contacts database.
+- Build extensive user profiles by collecting, segmenting, and organizing contact information over a series of forms.

-- Trigger personalized follow-up emails based on information you collect.
+- Trigger personalized follow-up emails based on the information you collect.